webforj/webforj-documentation/docs/building-ui/element-composite.md

 height='175px'
 />

-## Property and Attribute Descriptors
+## Property and attribute descriptors

 Properties and attributes in web components represent the state of the component.
 They are often used to manage data or configuration.
 The `ElementComposite` class provides a convenient way to work with properties and attributes.